Amit008/CI-Setup/README.md

   --Docker is Pre-installed if not follow the link based on your OS https://docs.docker.com/install/

-  --download gitlab community edition docker image from gitlab docker hub --run docker command to pull the docker image:
+  --download gitlab community edition docker image from gitlab docker hub<br>
+  --run docker command to pull the docker image:
     docker pull gitlab/gitlab-ce